 The remaining part of energy consumption (3%) is related to automotive fuels and, in particular, to the diesel consumption of the company car fleet and, as of 2023, of the truck and van acquired by Tessitura Langè, and, to a lesser extent, to petrol consumption related to the company van.
-The total fuel consumption figure remains in line with the 2022 results, with a slight increase in diesel consumption and a decrease in petrol consumption.
-Charging stations for electric vehicles were also installed during the year.
+The total fuel consumption figure remains in line with the results of the previous year, with a slight increase in diesel consumption and a decrease in petrol consumption.
+Furthermore, charging stations for electric vehicles were installed in 2023.

 In March 2023, the photovoltaic system installed on the roofs of the Marcallo con Casone plant went into operation.
-The system, which employs 777 crystalline silicon photovoltaic modules with a peak power of 460 kWp, produced around 352,000 kWh of energy during the year, 92% of which was consumed internally, with the remainder sold to the grid.
-By 2023, self-production avoided the emission of about 101 tonnes of CO_2 into the atmosphere.
+The system, which employs 777 crystalline silicon photovoltaic modules with a peak power of 460 kWp, produced around 302,000 kWh of energy during the year, 96% of which was consumed internally, with the remainder sold to the grid.
+In 2024, self-production avoided the emission of about 91 tonnes of CO_2 into the atmosphere.
+Furthermore, in early 2025, ICF began feasibility studies for the installation of a second photovoltaic plant at the Robecchetto con Induno site.

 During 2022, several actions were carried out to improve energy efficiency, first and foremost the widespread installation of the Dinapsio system for continuous monitoring of energy consumption on almost all facilities.
 The adoption of this digital platform, developed on cloud technology, allows the precise measurement of consumption and the evaluation of possible plant improvement interventions aimed at containing consumption and optimising production lines.
 Real-time readers, in fact, make it possible to identify waste, optimising energy demand and production planning in relation to time slots, but also to make the most of resources and installations, ensuring, for example, that the photovoltaic system is always at peak efficiency or by reporting any faults in a timely manner.
-In 2023, the installation of the Dinapsio system also started at the Robecchetto con Induno site.
-In addition, a new boiler, which allows recovery of some of the dispersed heat, and new evaporative coolers were installed during 2022, which improve thermal comfort in the work rooms with minimal energy consumption.
-These systems do not involve the use of refrigerant gases, as they are based on warm air passing through water-wet cellulose panels, which give up some of the heat as they cool.
+The installation of the Dinapsio system began at the Robecchetto con Induno site in 2023 and was completed during 2024 for all production machines, both for gas and electricity monitoring.